 Risk Management in a Global Corporate SettingIn this session, the goal is to understand the international dimension of risk and develop a framework to quantify it.
 We will consider how firms should hedge risk from a broad strategic perspective and zoom in on currency risk and, in particular, transaction, translation, and economic exposure.
 We will study when it makes sense to hedge financially and what types of contracts to consider.
 We then will go into detail on the link between currency risk and international financing, comparing domestic issues versus international issues, and hedged structures versus non-hedged alternatives.
 The different ways of hedging the currency exposure embedded in the bonds will be discussed.

 Regulatory and Reputational Risk, Enterprise Risk, and Corporate GovernanceThe mission here is to investigate the risks associated with strategic and tactical developments in financial and non-financial firms and their linkages to the reputational capital of the firm as it is embedded in share prices.
-Students will also examine the role of corporations, investors, intermediaries, and regulators in the events that preceded and followed the build-up and bursting of the financial bubble and consider key dimensions of corporate governance.
+Students will also examine the role of corporations, investors, intermediaries, and regulators in the events that preceded and followed the build-up and bursting of the financial bubble, and they will consider key dimensions of corporate governance.
 The concepts will be illustrated through recent and classic case studies of situations of corporate scandals.

 Corporate Distress, Bankruptcy and RestructuringThis course explores current conditions and outlook for Global Corporate and Sovereign Debt Markets and strategies for investing in distressed firms and their securities.
-The well known Z-Score family of models will be analyzed for investment and restructuring strategies as well as updated statistics on rating equivalents and default/recovery rates.
+The well-known Z-Score family of models will be analyzed for investment and restructuring strategies as well as updated statistics on rating equivalents and default/recovery rates.

 Closing: NYU Stern - New York